-Bureau of Health Resources Development (BHRD): Bureau within the Health Resources and Services Administration (HRSA, [her-sa]), U.S. Department of Health and Human Services, which is responsible for administering the Ryan White Part A, Part B and SPNS (Special Projects of National Significance), among other programs.
+Bureau of Health Resources Development (BHRD): Bureau within the Health Resources and ServicesAdministration (HRSA, [her-sa]), U.S. Department of Health and Human Services, which is responsible for administering the Ryan White Part A, Part B and SPNS (Special Projects of National Significance), among other programs.

 CARE Act (Ryan White Comprehensive AIDS Resources Emergency Act): Now referred to as the Ryan White HIV/AIDS Program, this was the name of the original federal legislation (link is external) created to address the unmet health care and service needs of people with HIV Disease (PWH) disease and their families.
 The legislation was enacted in 1990 and reauthorized in 1996 and 2000.
-The legislation was subsequently reauthorized as the Ryan White HIV/AIDS Treatment Extension Act of 2009.
+The legislation was subsequently reauthorized as the Ryan White HIV/AIDS Treatment Modernization Act of 2006 and later as the Ryan White HIV/AIDS Treatment Extension Act of 2009.